 - applicants who live nearest the Academy using Wandsworth Council straight-line distance from home to school, as measured by Wandsworth Council’s Geographical Information System.

-Applicants refused a place at the school will have the right to appeal against the decision to an independent admission appeal panel established under the School Standards & Framework Act 1998.
+Applicants refused a place at the Academy will have the right to appeal against the decision to an independent admission appeal panel established under the School Standards & Framework Act 1998.

-- Total number of applications received: 1327 (including 10 Statements/Education, Health & Care Plan)
+- Total number of applications received: 1207 (including 8 Education, Health & Care Plan)

 - Total number of places offered: 240